-As creations of God, women and men are afforded spiritual equality.
+As creations of Allah (), women and men are afforded spiritual equality.
 Both are rewarded for prayer and charitable acts, and likewise held accountable for their actions, good or bad, while on earth.

-"And whoever, male or female, does righteous deeds and is a believer will enter Heaven and will not be wronged by as much as a speck on a date-seed."
-(Quran, 4:124)
+"And whoever, male or female, does righteous deeds and is a believer will enter Heaven and will not be wronged by as much as a speck on a date-seed." (al-Nisa', 4:124)

-Both men and women have responsibilities toward their families and society, as is clear from the following verse of the Quran,
+Both men and women have responsibilities toward their families and society, as is clear from the following ayah of the Qur'an,